Unicorn AIM IHT Portfolio

 The Unicorn AIM IHT Portfolio is run by Chris Hutchinson, a successful and very experienced AIM investor.
-He invests in a portfolio of AIM shares that aims to take advantage of the Business Property Relief (BPR) rules that means certain companies are exempt from an investor’s estate after two years of investment.
+He invests in a portfolio of AIM shares that should qualify for Business Property Relief (BPR) and become free from inheritance tax after two years.

 - ISA available

 - Save up to 3.5% on initial charges through Wealth Club